 How much does home care cost?

-The amount home care costs will vary from person to person, and while some people may only need care services for a week, others may need them on a more permanent basis, which obviously involves a considerable financial commitment.
+The amount that home care costs will vary from person to person, and while some people may only need care services for a week, others may need them on a more permanent basis, which obviously involves a considerable financial commitment.

 The average hourly rate for home care is around £15, according to Age UK, but this can fluctuate considerably depending on the care services you require and your location.
 To get a better idea of home care costs in your area have a look at this Cost of care checker from Which?, which also gives you an idea of what sort of costs the local council might cover for you.
 You can find out more about paying for home care in our article How to pay for long term care.

 There are a number of care agencies who can provide you with fully managed services, which will organise all the various elements involved, including paying your carer, managing taxes and so on.
-If you intend to find someone and hire them directly rather than through an agency, you may need to think about thing like setting up a pension for them, and deducting the right tax.
+If you intend to find someone and hire them directly rather than through an agency, you may need to think about things like setting up a pension for them, and deducting the right tax.

 Can I get any financial help with home care costs?